Basel Norms and Their Key Facts

 Moreover, Basel III introduced two liquidity ratios: the Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR).
 These two ratios ensure a sufficient level of high-quality liquid assets and promote resilience over a longer time horizon, respectively.

-We should also mention that changes to Pillar 1 introduced the Capital Adequacy Ratio (CAR), and in particular the definition of capital and minimum CAR requirements, under which the BCBS issued a consultative document on the FRTB, which outlines market risk requirements such as
+We should also mention that changes to Pillar 1 introduced the Capital Adequacy Ratio (CAR) and, in particular, the definition of capital and minimum CAR requirements, for which the BCBS issued a consultative document on the FRTB, which outlines market risk requirements such as:

 - Stricter definition of tools and instruments applied to the trading book